Ruth Lea, Baroness Lea of Lymm

-Ruth Jane Lea, Baroness Lea of Lymm, CBE (born 22 September 1947) is a British parliamentarian and pro-Brexit political economist.
+Ruth Jane Lea, Baroness Lea of Lymm, CBE (born 22 September 1947) is a British parliamentarian and political economist.

 Lady Lea entered HM Civil Service, before being recruited by the Institute of Directors, a private-sector employer lobbyist, as well as working for policy research bodies and the media.
-She has been Arbuthnot Banking Group’s Economic Adviser since 2007 and served as an Independent Non-Executive Director from 2005 until 2016.
+She was Arbuthnot Banking Group's Economic Adviser from 2007 to 2022 and served as an Independent Non-Executive Director from 2005 until 2016.

 Biography

 Early life and education

 Born in Cheshire to a farming family, Lea attended Lymm Grammar School before going up to the University of York (BA) then pursuing postgraduate studies at the University of Bristol (MSc).
 She also studied at the London School of Economics in 1973.
-Lea served almost 16 years in the British Civil Service, working in HM Treasury, the Department of Trade and Industry, the Central Statistical Office and at the Civil Service College, before becoming a Lecturer at Thames Polytechnic (now Greenwich University).

 Career

+Lea served almost 16 years in the British Civil Service, working in HM Treasury, the Department of Trade and Industry, the Central Statistical Office and at the Civil Service College, and was also a Lecturer at Thames Polytechnic (now Greenwich University).

 In 1988, she joined Mitsubishi Bank in the City rising to Chief Economist and became a regular television and radio commentator on economic matters.
-She was UK Economist at Lehman Brothers for one year until 1995, before her appointment as ITN's Economics Editor, and subsequently Head of the Policy Unit at the Institute of Directors, a post she held from 1995–2003.
+She was UK Economist at Lehman Brothers for one year until 1994, before her appointment as ITN's Economics Editor, and subsequently Head of the Policy Unit at the Institute of Directors, a post she held from 1995 to 2003.

 Lea was Director of the Centre for Policy Studies from 2004 to 2007 and of Global Vision from 2007 to 2010.

 Lea is a prolific writer on economic and business issues.
-A vocal critic of New Labour’s economic policies, arguing that “big state” profligacy undermined both UK public finances and economic competitiveness.
-Deeply concerned about Britain’s high cost and fragile energy policies, she has consistently argued they damage business competitiveness and suggests Britain’s trust in climate change policies is unlikely to have much impact on global carbon dioxide emissions given that the UK accounts for only 1½% of the global total.
+A vocal critic of New Labour's economic policies, arguing that "big state" profligacy undermined both UK public finances and economic competitiveness.
+Deeply concerned about Britain's high cost and fragile energy policies, she has consistently argued they damage business competitiveness and suggests Britain's trust in climate change policies is unlikely to have much impact on global carbon dioxide emissions given that the UK accounts for only 1½% of the global total.